mrchantey/beet/docs/src/index.md

 It is built with `bevy` and represents behaviors as regular entities, connecting them through the parent-child relationship.

-> This library is experimental, if you have any questions or feedback my Bevy discord handle is `@mrchantey`.
+> This library is experimental and I'd love to hear any questions or feedback, my Bevy Discord handle is `@mrchantey`.

 ## Quick Links